 We like to view Petit Noir as a fusion between a cutting-edge pioneer & a mad scientist.
 A very unorthodox project with so much suave and ruggedness which led to a very appetizing journey.
 Having just demolished Paris, Mr. Noir is now on his way to claim what is his in London in the week to come.

 His influences stem from all the right places and have so much to offer to those who get a chance to see it live.
 One of the busiest locals on the international circuit, Floyd Lavine is something we have trouble coming to terms with.
-Over the last four months he has worked his way from places like Dubai all the way to Croatia.
+Over the last four months Floyd’s had an African tour including Nigeria, Lagos, Mozambique and South Africa.
+He then went on a South East Asia tour to Thailand, Bali and Hong Kong and then back to Europe.
 We encourage you to watch this space.

 The first re-addition act on “The List” since her appearance on the first and straight to the top she goes because of how unique she is.
 There’s not much more we can say except that she is ultimately the most thought-provoking act on this list.
 We urge you to check out what we said in the first editorial because no additional words can do justice to what she is doing internationally.